 Don’t think you are the target audience.
 Meet the donors where they are, rather than where you think they are or wish they were.
 Make it easy for donors to financially support programs that they are passionate about.
 Not programs that you (or your program people) wish donors were passionate about.

 Don’t cut acquisition quantity to improve fundraising ratios.
-If you cut back on acquisition, you’ll have fewer current donors to cultivate next year and will start a downward revenue spiral that’s difficult to reverse.
+If you cut back on acquisition, you’ll have fewer current donors to cultivate next year.
+This will start a downward revenue spiral that’s difficult to reverse.
 At the same time, don’t simply plug in last year’s numbers into your budget for this year.
 You will be doing your agency a disservice.

 Don’t let brand dictate fundraising messages instead of mandating that brand reinforce fundraising messages.
-It’s not about your logo; it’s about your promise, it’s about your tone.
-Make sure that everything “matches” – photos, copy, brand promise and tone.
+It’s not about your logo- it’s about your promise.
+Branding about your tone.
+Make sure that everything “matches”.
+This includes photos, copy, brand promise and tone.